Jacob Baytelman - CTO, mentor, blogger

 then yes, efficiency makes more sense to entrepreneurs

-.
-If the boss comes to the office to have a chat, a coffee and survive the day, then probably no and you'd better move on to
+If it's a big company (and nobody's money), the boss comes to the office to enjoy a chat, a coffee and survive the day, then probably no and you'd better move on to